dimfeld/website/posts/state_machine_actions.md

 }
 ```

 One feature of this implementation is that self-transitions are possible.
-If a search is taking place, and the user changes the URL and resubmits, the state machine code will cancel the currently-running search, exit the `SEARCHING` state, and reenter it again.
+If the user changes the URL and resubmits while a search is running, the state machine code will cancel the currently-running search, exit the `SEARCHING` state, and reenter it again.
 This includes running the exit and entry actions, if they exist.

 Here's one last look at the full, updated state machine definition.